maxfire2008/metrotas-cancellation-alertion/README.md

 ## Delivery methods
 Notifications can be delivered via a channel in the Discord guild (server), or via DMs.
 If you want to use DMs make sure to enable DMs from guild (server) members in the guild (server) settings.

+## About me
+I created this bot to help me know when my bus is delayed.
+I'm available for freelance work.
+[Check out my resume](https://mburgess.au/resume)!
+You can also checkout my [personal website](https://maxstuff.net) or my [YouTube channel](https://maxstuff.net/youtube)